mawillha/128k-tokens/readme.md

 ### Tokenizer base file

-You can find two additional files

-One represents the encoded base `o200k_base.tiktoken`

-And one the decoded base with base64/utf-8 encoding `o200k_base.txt`
+I tried to extract all tokens from the tiktoken tokenizer

+It holds the tokens in text format `o200k_base.txt`

 I had troubles to decode it.
 Some decodes didn't work properly.

 Does someone knows how to decode it propperly?

-You can run the decode with `python decode.py`
+You can run the decode with `python main.py`